buildbot/buildbot/master/docs/manual/cfg-global.rst

 :bb:cfg:`user_managers` contains a list of ways to manually manage User Objects within Buildbot (see :ref:`User-Objects`).
-Currently implemented is a commandline tool `buildbot user`, described at length in :ref:`user`.
+Currently implemented is a commandline tool `buildbot user`, described at length in :bb:cmdline:`user`.
 In the future, a web client will also be able to manage User Objects and their attributes.